Git Integration for Jira Cloud Documentation

 Integrations

-Integrations can be updated manually via the Manage git repositories screen by opening the Actions menu and selecting Reindex integration:
+You can update integrations manually via the Manage git repositories screen by opening the Actions menu and selecting Reindex integration:

 Git Cloud manage git repositories page highlighting Reindex integration action